Edward Lunn Young

-Biography
+Early life

 Young was born in Florence, South Carolina.
 He graduated from Clemson College (now Clemson University) in 1941.
 Not long after graduating, he joined the United States Army Air Forces and served as a fighter pilot in the Pacific during the last part of World War II.
 He was awarded the Distinguished Flying Cross and the Air Medal with nine oak leaf clusters.

 After World War II, he stayed in the reserves for one year and was discharged as a major.
 He then returned to Florence and worked as a farmer, real estate broker and businessman.

+Career

 Young was elected to the South Carolina House of Representatives as a Democrat from Florence County in 1958 and served one term.
 He became a Republican sometime in the early 1960s and was active in state Republican politics, attending the state Republican conventions of 1968 and 1970.
 He was also a delegate to the 1968 Republican National Convention.